MatheusLetra/TicTacToeGame/readme.md

 # Running

-- Then run "npm install" command to install the dependencies
+- First run "npm install" command to install the dependencies

 - Lastly run "npx expo start" or "npm start" on the terminal to start